LaurePiechaczyk/project4-code-institute-django/README.md

 - The Slack community for clarifying certain concepts, sharing tips and links and, of course, for always helping me with the codes.

-- Code institutes student care for giving me clear advice on the project when I was unsure of the theme and expectations.
+- The tutors in Code institutes for helping with the codes.